Rangers vs. Ducks: Lineups, storylines starting 3-game trip in California

 Facing the Ducks could be just what the Rangers need to build on their 6-3 road win against the Philadelphia Flyers on Saturday.
 Anaheim is next-to-last in the NHL defensively, allowing an average of 3.58 goals per game.
 New York is 27th in scoring at 2.65 goals per game.

 Artemi Panarin and Zibanejad are riding lengthy point streaks as the Rangers begin their trip.
-Panarin has points in nine straight games, including two goals and assist against the Flyers.
+Panarin has points in nine straight games, including two goals and an assist against the Flyers.
 Zibanejad’s point streak reached eight games when he scored three times Saturday.
-It was his second hat trick this month and ninth as a Ranger, tying him with Bill Cook for the team record.
+It was his second hat trick this month and ninth with the Rangers, tying him with Bill Cook for the franchise record.

 The Ducks’ penalty-killing struggles could also help Zibanejad extend the team record for power-play goals he set on Saturday, when he passed Camille Henry and Kreider with his 117th.
 The Ducks are 20th on the PK at 78.3 percent.
 Zibanejad leads the Rangers with nine power-play goals this season.